Top 10 Batman Villains

 Although DC's Batman v Superman: Dawn of Justice and Justice League films were met with mixed reactions, fans remain hopeful for the next Caped Crusader movie.
 We'll undoubtedly see more of the Dark Knight on the silver screen, but in the meantime, you can satisfy your Bat-cravings with lesser-known (but still worthy) animated films like Batman: Under the Red Hood and Son of Batman.

-Hopefully upcoming titles will share the spotlight among some of today's underrated villans, but for now, give them credit by voting for your favorite and I'll see you at our next DC countdown!
+Hopefully, upcoming titles will share the spotlight among some of today's underrated villains, but for now, give them credit by voting for your favorite, and I'll see you at our next DC countdown!